pulse52/model/README.md

-# library-template
+# Pulse52 Model
-Template for Typescript library.
+Data model and client for Pulse52.